harshita9110/zillow-frontend-challenge/README.md

 # Zillow coding challenge

 - Create a React app that works with the Zillow GetSearchResults API.
-This app must extract metadata from search results which allows the user to search for a specific address and return zillow resukts like price range and zillow estimate for the area.
+This app must extract metadata from search results which allows the user to search for a specific address and return zillow results like price range and zillow estimate for the area.

 ### Pre-requisite